xpense/api/README.md

   - `404 Not Found`

-    The wallet with the specified ID does not exist.
+    The party with the specified ID does not exist.

 - **List Transactions by Party**